Ozame/aigrad/gradu/research_questions.md

 3. Method explanation
     - Process
     - Differences from other secondary studies
-    - In IT-field
+    - Short background of method usage In CompSci
 4. The implementation/process
     - Background
     - Research questions
     - Sources (search terms, databases, search engines)
-    - Criteria
+    - Criteria, paper inclusion and exclusion
-    - Source Control
+    - Source Control description
 5. Results & Analysis
     - What was found
     - Graphs, numbers, most used, least used keywords
+    - Answers to RQs
-6. Thoughts
+6. Conclusion
     - About the results
     - Possible future research topics based on findings